shiftyrose/shifty/README.md

 `Idea by Aaron Stuart`<br>

 #### Role Description
-As an AgiTater your goal is to give your bomb to another player using your kill button.<br>
-Once another player is in range, the bomb will automatically be passed to them.<br>
+As an AgiTater your goal is to give your bomb to another player using your kill button.
+Once another player is in range, the bomb will automatically be passed to them.
 This continues until a meeting is called (or optionally after a duration) where the last person holding the bomb is then eliminated.<br>

 ### Game Options (incomplete)
 |            Name              |                                    Description                                 |     Type     |  Default  |